It’s Difficult to Get a Return in These Markets! – That’s the opinion of many investors.

 We are relatively cautious about investment markets generally, we are making recommendations to our private clients to invest in funds where we think there is a price advantage*, as well as our adjusted pre-Brexit portfolios, but also we are looking at increasing the weightings of investment with the fund managers that share our views on the market.

 If you are approaching retirement, I would strongly advise that, particularly as investment markets are irrational, you take advice on both investing and the following right investment strategy both before and after retirement.

-You may be interested in downloading our new guide on the Importance of investment Performance for Pensions if so CLICK HERE.
+You may be interested in downloading our guide on the Importance of Good Investment Performance CLICK HERE.

 - typically some of the funds we are looking at have discounts of between 20 – 40% of true value.